rogeriotaques/vue-start-kit/readme.md

 👉🏻 Change `[YOUR-AWESOME-APP-NAME]` with a name for your app.

-A new tab will open in your (default) browser prointing to [http://localhost:1234/](http://localhost:1234/).
+A new tab will open on your (default) browser prointing to [http://localhost:1234/](http://localhost:1234/).

-From now, everything you change on the source-code will trigger an imediate update on the browser (_without refresh_) preserving the current state of your new app.
+From now on, everything you change in the source-code will trigger an imediate update on the browser (_without refresh_) preserving the current state of your new app.

 ## Contributing

-Contributions are veeeery welcome and are expected to be made through [pull requests](https://github.com/AbtzLabs/vue-start-kit/pulls).
+Contributions are _veeeery_ welcome and are expected to be made through [pull requests](https://github.com/AbtzLabs/vue-start-kit/pulls).
 As for now, I don't have any contribution guidelines in place, so, please don't be evil. 😉 You can simply start by:

 1. Forking this repository;
 2. Changing and implementing what you think necessary;